Kumasi: Trading activities suspended at Kejetia after market fire

 Confirmation

-About 80 percent of the shops in the market were closed when the incident occured.
+About 80 percent of the shops in the market were closed when the incident occurred.
 Smoke detected from the affected shop triggered the firefighting systems.

 An officer-in-charge at the Kejetia Fire Post, ADO II Opoku Ebenezer told dailymailgh.com that investigations have started.